base-org/contract-deployments/mainnet/2024-02-23-transfer-op/README.md

 Now that the Smart Escrow contract is live, this task moves any existing OP tokens from the 2-of-2 multisig to the Smart Escrow contract.

 The one caveat is that some amount of the tokens (the "upfront grant") is available to be used by Coinbase for governance purposes, and since the Smart Escrow contract does not support governance use cases, these tokens will remain in the 2-of-2 and be sent directly to Coinbase upon vesting in July 2024.
-In the menatime, we will do a 1 time delegation of these tokens to a Coinbase owned address, so they can be used for governance purposes prior to July.
+In the meantime, we will do a 1 time delegation of these tokens to a Coinbase owned address, so they can be used for governance purposes prior to July.
 This delegation event is also handled in this signing task.

 ## Approving the transaction